terranovaaleks/c-/README.md

 * Questions that require a written answer should be answered in an elaborate manner; single word answers will not be accepted.
 Each answer must consist of at least one (1) full sentence.

+* You are responsible for testing your lab assignments!
+Submit your test suites in git.

 ## Receipt